- Categories Urban & Landscape

 - Size 6,000 sqm

-- Project Team Deborah Saunt, David Hills, Tom Greenall, Paul Bourel, Anne Wynne , Laura Virto Martinez, Iain Jamieson, Marie Sophie Habermann, Matt Lambert
+- Project Team Deborah Saunt, David Hills, Tom Greenall, Anne Wynne, Lee McKinley, Paul Bourel, Laura Virto Martinez, Iain Jamieson, Marie Sophie Habermann, Matt Lambert, Sacha Hickinbotham

 A major new public park for the City of London, Exchange Square is re-imagined as a bucolic landscape and generously planted green space, suspended above the tracks of Liverpool Street Station.
-The incision of a meandering line through the landscape derives a new, more natural topography for the site.
-It will provide opportunities for rest and relaxation at the heart of Broadgate – a unique place in the City, where nature and culture are in balance.
+Unfolding across several levels to create a more natural topography for the site, it will provide opportunities for rest and relaxation at the heart of Broadgate, and a unique place in the City where nature and culture are in balance.

 Helping the city to breathe

-Exchange Square is the culmination of DSDHA’s Broadgate public realm framework, which has demonstrated the crucial role the public realm can play in establishing a new identity for a site – from an office-led campus to a truly mixed-use, creative environment with a broader mix of uses.
+Exchange Square is the culmination of DSDHA’s Broadgate Public Realm Framework plan for British Land, which has demonstrated the crucial role the public realm can play in establishing a new identity for a site – from an office-led campus to a truly mixed-use, creative environment with a broader mix of uses.
 Fundamental to its success will be breaking down perceived barriers to surrounding areas of the City, and to encourage a more diverse group of people to use the public spaces through new planting, seating, lighting, high-quality materials, and more opportunities for temporary uses and events.

 Bringing nature and wellbeing to the fore, in balance with technology, we have designed an informal open-air space in which to, meet, celebrate, work and relax surrounded by greenery.
 It will foster creativity and conviviality and welcome new audiences.